Choosing the Right Hot Water System

 Pros:

-- Extremely energy efficient (uses 65% less energy)
+- Extremely energy efficient (uses up to 65% less energy than electric storage)

 Cons: